Characterization of SRB Measures for Random Dynamical Systems in a Banach space: The non-ergodic case

-In non-ergodic cases, it may happen that the set $\widetilde{\cS}$ which is defined in Section \ref{SEC:5} is not a full $\mu$-measure set.
+In non-ergodic cases, it may happen that the set $\widetilde{\cS}$ which is defined in Section \ref{SEC:5} does not have full $\mu$-measure set.
 However, it is no problem that since there is at most a countable union of disjoint sets of the form $\widetilde{\cS}$ will cover a full $\mu$-measure set.